-Are you a family physician in Alberta with challenging or complex mental health patients?
-Are you trying your best to support them with psychotherapy from your family medicine office or from your focused mental health practice, and feeling stuck, overwhelmed, or unsure of what to do?
+Are you a physician, nurse practitioner, or therapist (psychologist, social worker, counsellor, or other licensed professional) with challenging or complex mental health patients?
+Are you trying your best to support them with psychotherapy from your outpatient community practice and find yourself feeling stuck, overwhelmed, or unsure of what to do?

-If so, you are welcome to book a 1-on-1 Case Consultation appointment whereby the two of us can review in detail any patients that you are seeing and make sense of your patients, together.
+If so, you are welcome to contact us to inquire about details for arranging Case Consultation.
+Opportunities are available for individual, dyadic, or small group case consultation depending on your personal or organization/team needs.
+During these sessions, we can review in detail any patients that you are seeing and make sense of your patients, together.

-You are welcome and encouraged to book ongoing appointments to review the progress of your patients and impact of any therapeutic strategies discussed.
+You are welcome and encouraged to book ongoing consultation to review the progress of your patients and impact of any therapeutic strategies discussed.

-This service is covered under the AHCIP and privacy compliant teleconferencing software is used for our confidential meetings.
+This service is available for a fee and privacy compliant teleconferencing software is used for our confidential meetings.

-You’ll benefit from longitudinal case consultation by enhancing your ability to conceptualize cases, formulate assessments, and perform targeted psychotherapeutic interventions, which will help benefit your patient, and in turn you help support my goal of increasing capacity within the community to more effectively provide psychotherapy within primary care.
-It’s a Win-Win for all.
+You’ll benefit from longitudinal case consultation by enhancing your ability to conceptualize cases, formulate assessments, and perform targeted psychotherapeutic interventions, which will help benefit your patient, and in turn you help support my goal of increasing capacity within the community to more effectively provide psychotherapy treatment to people living with complex mental health conditions.

-Find answers to frequently asked questions about 1-on-1 Case Consultations with Dr. Sharma
+Find answers to frequently asked questions about Case Consultation with Dr. Sharma

 I have training in the following modalities:

-The modalities listed above are the ones that I primarily draw from in my clinical work.
+At this time the modalities I primarily draw from in my clinical work are psychodynamic psychotherapy and mentalization-based treatment.
 My case formulations are rooted in psychodynamic theory.

 I have treated a wide variety of patients with clinical presentations including one or often multiple of the following: